-This note examines the impact of a possible Brexit on competition law, one of the most visible areas of EU enforcement.
+This note examines the impact of Brexit on competition law, one of the most visible areas of EU enforcement.
 We address in turn each of the main pillars of competition enforcement – antitrust (rules prohibiting anti-competitive agreements and abuses of dominance), mergers and State aid.
 We will address the subject of private enforcement (competition damages claims) in a later note.

-It is important to note that the EU competition rules (Articles 101 and 102 TFEU) would continue to apply post-Brexit to agreements or conduct of UK businesses that have an effect within the EU, in the same way as agreements or conduct of US and Asian businesses are currently subject to EU competition law where their agreements and conduct affect EU markets, and EU and US businesses are subject to the competition rules of Asian countries where there is an effect in those countries.
-A UK participant in a global cartel would therefore still face investigation and fines by the European Commission.
+It is important to note that the EU competition rules (Articles 101 and 102 Treaty on the Functioning of the European Union) will continue to apply post-Brexit to agreements or conduct of UK businesses that have an effect within the EU, in the same way as agreements or conduct of US and Asian businesses are currently subject to EU competition law where their agreements and conduct affect EU markets, and EU and US businesses are subject to the competition rules of Asian countries where there is an effect in those countries.
+A UK participant in a global cartel will therefore continue to face investigation and fines by the European Commission.

-The full effects of a Brexit in the field of competition enforcement will take some time to emerge.
-There would be an immediate risk of parallel investigations in both antitrust and merger fields, with an increased burden to businesses as well as some risk of inconsistent outcomes, although EU case-law is likely to remain highly influential in practice if not as a matter of law for some time yet.
+The full effects of Brexit in the field of competition enforcement will take some time to emerge.
+There will be an immediate risk of parallel investigations in both antitrust and merger fields, with an increased burden to businesses as well as some risk of inconsistent outcomes, although EU case-law is likely to remain highly influential in practice if not as a matter of law for some time yet.
 In the medium or longer term, there is an appreciable prospect of a degree of divergence between UK and EU rules.
 A key point to watch out for will be any decision on a post-Brexit approach to the current section 60, which determines how UK competition rules are to be interpreted.